 - 1. Compliment surrounding architecture. - 2.
 Superior acoustic criteria in all spaces with minimal sound transmission from the adjacent spaces and low noise production from the HVAC systems. - 3.
 Assume the building is standalone, and therefore the HVAC systems are not tied to any central or district energy systems. - 4.
 Assume all the utilities are provided on site (e.g. electricity, natural gas, water and sewer). - 5.
-Assume the sensible heat load from the Automated Storage and Retrieval System is equivalent to two 50 horsepower electric driven motors.
+Envelope and Electrical Assumptions